Uberspace/lab/source/guide_statping.rst

 ----

-.. note:: For this guide you need some tools:
+.. note:: For this guide you should be familiar with the basic concepts of

   * :manual:`web backends <web-backends>`
   * :manual:`supervisord <daemons-supervisord>`